earthly/website/blog/_posts/2021-06-16-git-branching.md

 If you don't need to maintain and support multiple versions of your software and if your software only runs on your own servers then you might have a purely decorative develop branch.
 You may be using a git branching model that is very effective for software development practises that you yourself are not infact practising.
 Those are not load bearing columns, you are copying the visual appearnce of ancient greeks, not there architectural insights.

 Probably more likely than that though is that you have a branching process that works for you but could be simplified if you fully embraced small batches, and frequent releases.
-Your columns are partially ornamental and partially load bearing but you could improve things with some effort.
+Your columns are partially ornamental and partially load bearing - it will take you time to remove them but you won't regret it.

+>  Web apps are typically continuously delivered, not rolled back, and you don't have to support multiple versions of the software running in the wild.
+>  If your team is doing continuous delivery of software, I would suggest to adopt a much simpler workflow (like GitHub flow) instead of trying to shoehorn git-flow into your team.
+>  Vincent Driessen Gitflow Creator

 The closer you can stay to trunk based or mainline development the less overhead you will have and the smaller batches you'll be able to release in which should improve reliability, so every extra branch and extra merge step added should be weighted against its costs.